RyanMagyar/billboard-rewind/README.md

 The site is currently awaiting approval from Spotify for access to public users.

-Here is a short demo video for the in the meantime site: [Demo Video](https://youtu.be/O0qu6ET8pLo)
+Here is a short demo video for the site in the meantime: [Demo Video](https://youtu.be/O0qu6ET8pLo)

 # How It Works: